keeganmjgreen/rc_car/docs/rc_car_mark_ii.md

 ## Power Electronics Design — Custom Unidirectional Motor Driver

 The car is designed to be steered rather than reversed.
 The car has power electronics to run its motor in one direction.
-To achieve the desired current gain from the car’s microcontroller to its motor upon starting, the motor driver has two stages of switching devices.
+To achieve the desired current gain from the car’s microcontroller to its motor upon starting, the motor driver will come to have two stages of switching devices.
 A bidirectional motor driver would use an H-bridge circuit topology, which in turn requires four times as many secondary-stage and twice as many primary-stage switching devices assuming the latter stage is still used, either of which was decided against.

 | Note |
 |:-----|
 | Motor soft start functionality may be implemented using pulse-width modulation (PWM) aboard the car’s microcontroller. |

 Naturally, a power transistor was desired for at least the secondary stage (a single-package Darlington transistor would be used for both primary and secondary stages).
 However, the only solid-state power switching devices on-hand happened to be a mere 1.5-A power transistor and a more capable two-way triode thyristor (TRIAC) which is of course unsuitable.
 I had many 0.6-A NPN bipolar junction transistors (BJTs) to test in parallel with each other in attempt to increase their current capacity to that drawn by the motor.
-They were used in a common-emitter amplifier configuration, except as switching devices rather than amplifiers.
+They were used in a common-emitter amplifier configuration, except not as amplifiers but as switching devices for which they are selected to be in their *saturation* operating region.
+The following is a calculation of the current-limiting resistor for the base of the BJT, starting with the assumption that only one stage of switching device(s) is necessary.
+This assumption will be confirmed or rejected depending on the amount of current draw from the controlling microcontroller output.

 ![](equation_01.svg)